SteveJustin1963/tec-MINT/map-M2.md

    - `n @ (`: Begins a loop that runs `n` times.
    - **Inside the Loop:**
      - `p @ @`: Fetches the value from the array.
-     - `dup`: Duplicates the value to keep a copy for potential storage.
+     - `"`: Duplicates the value to keep a copy for potential storage.
      - `f @ /G`: Calls the filter function `f`.
 The function should leave a boolean (non-zero for true) on the stack.
      - `(`: Begins a conditional block that executes if the top of the stack is true.
        - `/h @ !`: Stores the original value at the current heap pointer.